Mela User Guide

 Smooth

-The time constant for smoothing level changes between notes.
+Sets the time constant for smoothing level changes between notes.

 Released on Feb 3, 2025 as part of Collection 4.